yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 healthcheck.setStrategyLimits(strategy, profitLimit, lossLimit)
 ```

-Finally, if needed, a custom Health Check contract can be deployed and attached to the common Health Check contract, which works as a registry.
+Finally, if needed, a custom Health Check contract can be deployed and attached to the standard Health Check contract, which works as a registry.
 You can attach a custom Health Check to a strategy using the following operation:

 ```python
 strategy = ''; # strategy address